cfsengineering/CEASIOMpy/doc/source/contribute/guidelines.rst

 Each new module added should have corresponding test module, which allow to verify all the main functionality of this module.

+We use the 'Pytest' library to test all our modules.

+If you never create a test with this library you could check out the TestModuleTemplate (to add)

 Structure of testing procedure ...